souravpy/LFX-Mentorship-WasmEdge-2024-01-Pre-test/coverletter.md

 2. Writing useful tests for the project
 3. Being able to follow instructions and documentations provided
 4. Updating the code as suggested by the maintainers positively and following the code reviews
+5. Being able to communicate and ask good questions
 ```
 I have given the [ pre-test ](https://github.com/souravpy/LFX-Mentorship-WasmEdge-2024-01-Pre-test) provided by the maintainers and successfully compiled and run burn.rs, rustls, and WASM examples successfully, understood that burn.rs is more faster and efficient, also its need to be implemented.